OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Duel_System.md

 ## Overview

+**Game Rule Summary**: The duel system lets you challenge other players from your own realm to safe, consensual combat.
+Duels are a way to test your fighting skills, settle disputes, or just have fun without the risks of real PvP.
+When you duel, there are no death penalties, no item loss, and both players get fully healed afterward.
+The duel ends when someone reaches 10% health or gives up, making it a honorable contest rather than a fight to the death.

 The duel system allows players to engage in consensual one-on-one combat without death penalties.
 Duels provide a safe way to test skills and settle disputes within the same realm.

 ## Core Mechanics

 ### Duel Initiation

+**Game Rule Summary**: To start a duel, you must be close to another player from your realm and both of you must be alive and not already fighting.
+You send a challenge with `/duel <playername>` and they must accept with `/duel accept`.
+Duels can only happen between players from the same realm - you can't challenge enemies from other realms.

 #### Challenge Command
 ```csharp